Eczema treatment online

 Dr. Amit Om, board-certified dermatologist, says the medication your dermatologist will prescribe depends on the type, severity, and location of your eczema, as well as your age and medical history.
 Eczema, or atopic dermatitis, is a chronic inflammatory skin condition—not an infection—so treatments are aimed at reducing inflammation, controlling itching, and repairing the skin barrier.

-For mild to moderate eczema
+Topical medication for mild to moderate eczema

 How does it work?